 I choose my own outfits.
-There’s so many people in London, so throughout the year I’ve gone to fashion parties and all these events, they’ve recognised me from the show and said, ‘you’re fabulous, what are you up to?’
-And I’m like, well I’m doing my music.
-I’ve met these lovely pair Julia Faulkner and Lorena Hyman who helped style and photograph all my EP artwork and stuff, so if I need a few things I usually ask her or I just usually reach out to designers, I sort of know what I want and then I just style it myself.
+There are so many people in London, so throughout the year I’ve gone to fashion parties and all these events, they’ve recognised me from the show and said, ‘you’re fabulous, what are you up to?’ and I’m like, ‘well, I’m doing my music’.
+I’ve met this lovely pair, Julia Faulkner and Lorena Hyman, who helped style and photograph all my EP artwork and stuff, so if I need a few things I usually ask them or I just reach out to designers.
+I sort of know what I want and then I just style it myself.

 Yeah, that is the dream.
 I mean I’m all about being yourself and being you.
-So many people say, ‘you stand for gender fluidity’.
-I’m a proud gay man and I’m a man who loves to just wear fashion, to just wear clothes, to just put on make-up.
-That make-up and fashion is genderless, in my mind it’s just like music, to express yourself and have fun and you shouldn’t be afraid really, you know it’s just dress up.
-So yeah, I would love to have my own make-up line and fashion line it would be amazing.
+So many people say I stand for gender fluidity.
+I’m a proud gay man and I’m a man who loves to just wear fashion, to just wear clothes, to just put on makeup.
+Makeup and fashion is genderless, in my mind it’s just like music, to express yourself and have fun and you shouldn’t be afraid really… it’s just dress up.
+So yeah, I would love to have my own makeup line and fashion line it would be amazing.